Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Summary and Discussion

 Debris fragments were integrated using the \REBOUND\ astrodynamics code to assess the collision probabilities for different fragmentation models.
 This includes the NASA Standard Breakup Model (NSBM), and a simplified, but instructive Rayleigh velocity distribution model with a constant A/M ratio.

-For the fragmentation models that we explored, we found de-orbit timescales that tended to be faster than what was seen with the India 2019 event.
-As such, the fragmentation events that we explore are not only plausible ASAT events, but may underestimate the risks to orbital infrastructure of such behaviour.
+For the NSBM fragmentation models, we found de-orbit timescales that tended to be faster than what was seen with the ASAT test conducted by India in 2019.
+As such, the fragmentation events that we explore are not only plausible ASAT events, but might underestimate the risks to orbital infrastructure of such behaviour.
+The Rayleigh models that we used could recreate the de-orbit timescales seen in India 2019 event, depending on the selected fixed A/M ratio.

-When using the NSBM, we found that there is $>90\%$ probability for fragments with sizes $L_c > 3\rm~mm$ to impact one or more satellites in the 65,000 satellite satcon environment.
-The 12,000 satellite satcon environment is also high, with a collision probability of about 45\%.
-These probabilities are both much more significant than that for the 2019 satellite population, which, while non-negligible, is about 10\%.
+When using the NSBM, we found that there is $\sim90\%$ probability for fragments with sizes $L_c > 3\rm~mm$ to impact one or more satellites in the 65,000-satellite satcon environment.
+The 12,000-satellite satcon environment is also high, with a collision probability of about 38\%.
+These probabilities are both much more significant than that for the 2019 satellite population, which, while non-negligible, is about 8\%.
+However, even in the case of the 2019 LEO environment, models A/M0.04 and A/M0.05 both show non-negligible collision probabilities above 50\%.
 Although these impacts do not necessarily mean that they will result in subsequent fragmentation events, they are nonetheless cause for concern.

-When focusing on size scales of $L_c > 1~\rm cm$ and $L_c>10~\rm cm$ in the NSBM model, we found that the 65,000 satellite environment still has an approximate 30\% and 2\% to 3\% chance, respectively, of experiencing one or more collisions, with the latter of particular concern for prompting subsequent large fragmentation events.
+When focusing on size scales of $L_c > 1~\rm cm$ and $L_c>10~\rm cm$ in the NSBM model, we found that the 65,000-satellite environment still has an approximate 28\% and 2\% chance, respectively, of experiencing one or more collisions, with the latter of particular concern for prompting subsequent large fragmentation events.
+For the Rayleigh model A/M0.04, we further find that the probability for multiple collisions is non-zero at these size scales.
+For example, $L_c>1~\rm cm$ yields more than a 50\% chance for three or more collisions occurring over the lifetime of the ASAT debris.
+However, this probability falls quickly to zero by about ten primary collisions.

 With this in mind, the risks associated with non-catastrophic collisions should not be dismissed, as even small fragmentation events contribute to the overall debris population, including non-tracked debris.